PinkProject114/.github/profile/README.md

 -----

+### ⚠️ About PinkProject114
+We only use Node.js for programming.
+If we ever need to use another programming language, we will find a way to make it work.

 ### ✨ Teammate Responsible

 - Calou
   - 💭 Human thinking simulation
   - ⚒️ Prompt designer
+  - 🧪 Fine-tune

 - Katsuru
   - 🔎 Adaptive topic parsing